KleoPetroff/dev-log/source/webpack.md

 - [A Beginners Guide to Webpack 2 and Module Bundling](https://www.sitepoint.com/beginners-guide-to-webpack-2-and-module-bundling/) #article #guide
 - [A Detailed Introduction To Webpack](https://www.smashingmagazine.com/2017/02/a-detailed-introduction-to-webpack) #article #guide
 - [Webpack and Rollup: the same but different](https://medium.com/webpack/webpack-and-rollup-the-same-but-different-a41ad427058c) #article

+## Webpack Plugins

+- [Offline Plugin](https://github.com/NekR/offline-plugin) - offline plugin (ServiceWorker, AppCache) caching all (or some) of the webpack output assets.